ava-labs/avalanche-docs/docs/subnets/create-a-mainnet-subnet.md

 ### Mainnet

-For this tutorial, it is recommended to follow [Run an Avalanche Node Manually](../nodes/build/run-avalanche-node-manually.md#start-a-node-and-connect-to-avalanche).
+For this tutorial, it's recommended to follow [Run an Avalanche Node Manually](../nodes/build/run-avalanche-node-manually.md#start-a-node-and-connect-to-avalanche).

-Also it is worth pointing out that [you need at least 2000 AVAX to become a validator on Mainnet](../nodes/validate/staking.md#mainnet).
+Also it's worth pointing out that [you need at least 2000 AVAX to become a validator on Mainnet](../nodes/validate/staking.md#mainnet).

 To get the NodeID of this `Mainnet` node, call the following curl command [info.getNodeID](../apis/avalanchego/apis/info.md#infogetnodeid):